DylnH/Engineering_4_Notebook/README.md

 ### Reflection

 In This assignment, I had some problem with the inputs, however that was just a typo I had that I didn't see.
 I didn't really have any issues.
-BUt with any assignment, Looking something up will help you understand what is happening and what you need to do.
+Also, with any assignment, Looking something up will help you understand what is happening and what you need to do.
+Additinally follow intructions, At first, I didn't read the desrciption for this assignment and just did my own thing.
+DON'T. I had to redo this one multiple times because of it.

 </details>